PureVPN boasts over one million users around the globe.

 - Works on all devices

-- Slow speed in Asia servers
+- Very slow in Asia

 - First time didn’t connect to US server.
 Had to restart application to make it into server